Lightning-AI/LitServe/README.md

 ----

 **LitServe** is a flexible serving engine for AI models built on FastAPI.
-Features like batching, streaming, and GPU autoscaling eliminate the need to rebuild a FastAPI server per model.
-LitServe is at least 2x faster than plain FastAPI.
+Features like batching, streaming, and GPU autoscaling eliminate the need to rebuild a FastAPI for each model and is at least 2x faster than plain FastAPI.

 <div align='center'>